-You have the authority for addressing accusations of misconduct only when the behavior takes place on the physical site where the program is located, at housing sites arranged by the program, and during program activities.
+You have the authority to address accusations of misconduct only when the behavior takes place on the physical site where the program is located, at housing sites arranged by the program, and during program activities.
 Conduct problems that arise away from the program site normally would be handled by local authorities.
-This policy parallels campus policy in which the jurisdiction is over students on campus not in Madison.
+This policy parallels campus policy in which the jurisdiction is over students on campus property.

-In the event of an incident that involves academic or behavioral misconduct of a student or a student's difficulty with local authorities, IAP must be informed immediately.
+In the event of an incident that involves academic or behavioral misconduct of a student, Study Abroad Staff must be informed immediately.
 In the most severe cases where dismissal is a consideration, consultation with IAP must take place prior to taking action.

-During orientations and as the program progresses, it is important to set appropriate expectations as to what the program offers and what resources are available in the local environment.
-Often students unconsciously expect the conveniences of home and a high service program, characteristics which in fact may be counter to the learning experience abroad as well as impossible to provide.
+During orientations and throughout the program, it is important to set appropriate expectations as to what the program offers and what resources are available in the local environment.
+Often students unconsciously expect the conveniences of home and a high service program.
+However, these services may be counter to the learning experience abroad as well as impossible to provide.
 When students nurse dissatisfactions, behavioral or morale problems for the group may develop.

-You are encouraged to head off potential problems by discussing frustrations with students openly when they are first apparent, by keeping dialogue open throughout the program as to cultural differences, stereotypes and other perceptions that may cause difficulties in classroom and living situations.
+You are encouraged to head off potential problems by openly discussing frustrations with students when they are first apparent and by keeping dialogue open throughout the program as to cultural differences, stereotypes and other perceptions that may cause difficulties in classroom and living situations.
 You may find it helpful to serve as a mediator in resolving conflicts.
-In all cases do not hesitate to consult with the IAP staff.
+In all cases do not hesitate to consult with Study Abroad Staff.

-Document things that seem small but could develop into an issue before leading to the official adjudication.
+Remember to document these interactions, even those that seem small but could develop into an issue, before leading to the official adjudication.